polito-webapp1/wa1-weeks-2025/week06/exercise.md

 ## Creating a project

-Create a new React project called **react-qa**.
+Create a new React project called **qa-client**.
 Insert into `App.jsx` the code for loading a 'fake' set of questions and answers in JavaScript objects.
 For those objects, re-use the same data structures created for Exercises 3-4.

 ## Defining the component tree